vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

 Overview
 --------------------

-The Vector SilKit is powered by the Vector VAsio middleware.
+The Vector SIL Kit is powered by the Vector VAsio middleware.
-This middleware is open source and included in the sources of the Vector SilKit.
+This middleware is open source and included in the sources of the Vector SIL Kit.
-The currently supported middleware is *Boost.Asio* based and was specifically designed for the Vector SilKit as a transport layer.
+The currently supported middleware is *Boost.Asio* based and was specifically designed for the Vector SIL Kit as a transport layer.

 The middleware can be configured as follows.